Terraform (Steve Roach and Loren Nerell album)

-Terraform (2006) is the collaborative album by ambient musicians Steve Roach and Loren Nerell, who became friends since 1982 in Los Angeles.
+Terraform is the collaborative album by ambient musicians Steve Roach and Loren Nerell, who became friends in 1982 in Los Angeles.
 After years, they decided to create an organic, surreal and ambient soundscape environments.
 Mixed and structured at the Timeroom.
 Originally released on Soleilmoon Recordings in 2006 as a limited edition DVD-sized Digipak with 3 postcards.
 It was later released in 2009 on Projekt in a traditional jewel case.